 207 E. Buffalo Street, Suite 604

-Explore fine minerals and gemstones from around the globe, with a wide range of impressive sculptures and gorgeous colors, which are sure to please everyone.
-Crystal forms create decorative pieces and gemstones generate dazzling effects.
-Knowledgeable and helpful experts will be available during the show, as well as Wednesday-Friday from 12pm-4pm, and by request.
+Explore from around the globe fine minerals and gemstones, with astounding colors and impressive natural sculptures, which are sure to please everyone.
+Crystal forms create decorative displays and gemstones generate dazzling effects.
+Knowledgeable and helpful experts will be available during the show, as well as Wednesday-Friday 12-4, and by request.

 191 N. Broadway